-After contentious debate, Aquinnah took a step to transfer ownership of properties near the Cliffs from the town to someone that would create a space for cultural and educational uses.
+After contentious debate, Aquinnah took a step to transfer ownership of properties near the Cliffs from the town to someone who would create a space for cultural and educational uses.
+Aquinnah voters crowded inside the town hall Tuesday to review and approve 31 articles for this year’s annual town meeting.

 There were 87 residents checked in to vote, which surpassed the necessary quorum, though some articles had vote counts that were higher.

-Jamie O’Brien, alternate for the finance committee, said that the properties hold an assessed value of $3.7 million and that they are taxpayer-owned and town-owned properties.
+Jamie O’Brien, alternate for the finance committee, said that the properties hold an assessed value of $3.7 million, and that they are taxpayer-owned and town-owned properties.
 “We are obviously not flush with cash here in this town, and I think we can little afford to gift away these properties,” he said.
-He asked that the properties not be limited to cultural and educational uses, as stated in the article, but be considered for commercial purposes.
+He asked that the properties not be limited to cultural and educational uses, as stated in the then-proposed article, but be considered for commercial purposes.
 O’Brien’s proposed amendment wasn’t heard.

 Kristina Hook, an Aquinnah Wampanoag Tribe elder, made a plea to the crowd: “Please, let us go ahead and make it cultural … There are still those of us who have generationally been here, some of us have been here and gone away and come back.
 We always come back.
 Because I am Aquinnah.
 My circle is complete on this ground.
 It’s one of the few places to go up to the head of the Cliffs and feel that energy.
 It’s one of the few places that can be returned to give our people an opportunity to share with everybody what we know about Gay Head.”